Skip to Content

 • Payment of Sponsorship - Sponsors of scholarships are offered the option to pay the recipients directly, but the University remains involved with every other aspect of the award.

-Once it has been decided that an award is to be offered, the Scholarships Office will work with the sponsor/ Massey Foundation to draft regulations.
-The Scholarships Office can provide Guidelines for new scholarships and bursaries regulations.
+Once it has been decided that an award is to be offered, the Scholarships team will work with the sponsor/ Massey Foundation to draft regulations.
+The Scholarships team can provide Guidelines for new scholarships and bursaries regulations.
 In order to do this the following information will need to be decided upon:

 Name of the Award